-Memorial Sloan Kettering’s Parker Institute members will focus initially on three main areas:
+The research of Memorial Sloan Kettering’s Parker Institute members focuses on four main areas:

 Engineering T cells with chimeric antigen receptors (CARs) directed to CD19 on cancer cells has proven to be a powerful way to treat some forms of leukemia.